All you need to know about the Selenium Framework

 The primary reason behind such overwhelming popularity of Selenium is that it is open source.
 This not only helps keep the costs in check but also ensures that companies are using a tool that will get continually updated.
 Other reasons include the multi-dimensional flexibility that it offers in terms of scripting languages, operating systems, browsers, and integration with other tools.
 This widens the scale of reach and test coverage, enabling enterprises to deliver a web application that is highly reliable and functional.

 Selenium test scripts can be written in Java, Python, C#, PHP, Ruby, Perl and .Net.
 This allows a large number of testers to easily use it without any language barriers.
 It can be carried out on Windows, MacOS, and Linux, using any browsers out of Mozilla Firefox, Internet Explorer, Chrome, Safari, and Opera.
 This enables a thorough cross browser compatibility testing with strong environment support.
+For more information and queries related to implementing Selenium Test Automation for Enterprises.

 You can easily manage test cases and generate reports while using Selenium by integrating tools like TestNG and JUnit, so as to streamline the entire testing process, making it agile.